nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 3. General Ordering Agency-specific Guidelines (usually these build on the Nordic Guidelines, but might also contain some deviations from them)
 4. Title-specific instructions, usually expressed in the form of Editing Instructions, containing further guidance on how to treat a specific title

-Note that the forms of levels 3 and 4 will vary between the Ordering Agencies, and their standardisation are outside the scope of this document.
+Note that the forms of levels 3 and 4 will vary between the Ordering Agencies, and their standardisation is outside the scope of this document.

 ## 2 Format Requirements